FIGLAB/ubicoustics/README.md

 # Research Code for Ubicoustics
 This is the research repository for Ubicoustics: Plug-and-Play Acoustic Activity Recognition (UIST 2018).
 It contains the base toolchain and demo for Ubicoustics.
+[More information about the research can be found here](http://www.gierad.com/projects/ubicoustics).

 ![](https://github.com/FIGLAB/ubicoustics/blob/master/media/ubicoustics_a.gif?raw=true)
 ![](https://github.com/FIGLAB/ubicoustics/blob/master/media/ubicoustics_b.gif?raw=true)